opendr-eu/opendr/docs/reference/nanodet.md

 ```

 This method is used to load a previously saved model from its saved folder.
-Loads the model from inside the directory of the path provided, using the metadata .pth or .ckpt file included.
+Loads the model from inside the directory of the path provided, using the metadata .json file included.

 Parameters: